Operating a place of first arrival

 - operator details.

-To change a biosecurity control area (including the operator, location, floor layout or plan) you will need to provide MPI with:
+To change a BCA (including the operations, location, floor layout or plan), add, or remove a BCA you will need to send MPI:

-- a current map of the proposed biosecurity control area (detail of building and location within the port)
+- a site plan of the proposed BCA (detail of building and location within the PoFA boundary), ideally satellite or drone quality image with a legend and highlighted detailed areas

-- written approval of the local MPI inspector for the proposed changes
+- PoFA application form countersigned by local MPI inspector for the proposed changes as suitable

-If your PoFA isn't operational in the year following approval, you'll need to re-establish approval.
+If your PoFA has been suspended or cancelled, you’ll need to re-establish approval.

 Apply to re-establish approval by contacting your local MPI inspector for an assessment of the port.